 83. Matters that may be provided for

-(1) A prescribed contract may provide for such matters as the Minister considers necessary or expedient to achieve a purpose mentioned in section 81(a) or (b).
+(1) A prescribed contract may provide for such matters as the Minister considers necessary or expedient to achieve a purpose mentioned in section 81(a), (b) or (c).

 (2) Without limiting subsection (1), a prescribed contract may include provision for —